Guest Services A – Z Guide

 SHUTTLE SERVICE AT THE FAIRGROUNDS

 Shuttle service is $1.00 for one trip around the Fairgrounds.
-Seniors (ages 65+) ride FREE during both Tuesdays of the Indiana State Fair.
-Shuttles are sponsored by Hoosier Lottery, MHS, Sleep Number, Tractor Supply Co. and Universal Windows Direct.
+Seniors (ages 65+) ride FREE during both Wednesdays of the Indiana State Fair.
+Shuttles are sponsored by Hoosier Lottery, MHS, Sleep Number, Dave & Busters and RPM.